Understanding the hiring process

 Jump To:

-Joining the San Francisco family
+Joining the City and County of San Francisco

-- Job Advertisements: When departments have a position to fill they will post a job ad on the City’s career website.
-The job ad is the official notice of a recruitment and it informs candidates about the position(s) that the City is trying to fill.
-The advertisment includes information such as job description, minimum qualifications, and the selection procedures (exams, interviews) that will happen throughout the process.
+- Job Advertisements: When a department has a position to fill, they will post a job advertisement (Ad) on the City's career website.
+The job ad serves as the official notice of a recruitment, providing details about the position, like a description of the job, required minimum qualifications, and an overview of the selection procedures (exams, interviews).

 - Applying: Candidates are usually given a window of time to submit their application to formally express interest and to provide any additional information requested in the job ad.
 It is important that you pay attention to any dates that are listed; we are not allowed to accept late applications.